AkeemL2022/AkeemL2022/README.md

 - 👋 Hi, I’m Akeem Louigarde
-- 👀 I’m interested in Embedded System Engineering
+- 👀 I’m interested in Embedded Engineering
 - 🌱 I’m currently learning about the advance skills in FPGA coding
 - 💞️ I’m looking to collaborate on designing embedded systems to make life easier for people that are independent.
 - 📫 How to reach me is by emailing me at Louigarde.a@gmail.com for professional reasons